Janet Reno: Child abuse prosecutions

 Reno's "model case" was against Frank Fuster, co-owner of the Country Walk Babysitting Service in a suburb of Miami, Florida.
 In 1984, he was found guilty of 14 counts of abuse and sentenced to prison with a minimum of 165 years.
 Fuster was convicted based in large part on the testimony of his 18-year-old wife, Ileana Flores, who pleaded guilty and testified against him, after allegedly being tortured.
 In a 2002 episode of Frontline, Flores maintained that she and her ex-husband were innocent, and that Reno personally pressured her to confess.
-But the number and timing of Reno's visits are in dispute.
+The number and timing of Reno's visits are in dispute.
 As of 2020, Fuster remains imprisoned.

 In 1989, as Florida state attorney, Reno pressed adult charges against 13-year-old Bobby Fijnje, who was accused of sexually molesting 21 children in his care during church services.
 The charges were driven by the testimony of children interviewed by mental-health professionals using techniques later discredited.
 Fijnje refused plea-bargain offers.
 During the trial, the prosecution was unable to present any witnesses to the alleged abuse.
 After two years of investigation and trial, Fijnje was acquitted of all charges.

 When Reno was nominated for attorney general in the Clinton administration, the Nation and Miami New Times raised questions about her handling of these cases, Debbie Nathan's journal article was faxed to the White House, and Fijnje's father (a Dutch diplomat) "sent a letter to the Senate Judiciary Committee".
-But she was not directly questioned about them.
+However, Reno was not directly questioned about them.
 When she was asked in 2002, Reno said that she lacked the time to review the Country Walk case files.